A 2018 survey found that 88% of Americans feel stressed during the holiday season (1).

 I think this is a question that can be answered by taking a look at Charles Dickens’A Christmas Carol.
 In this classic work, Ebenezer Scrooge, a cold-hearted cheapskate is visited by three spirits - the Spirit of Christmas Past, the Spirit of Christmas Present and the Spirit of Christmas Yet to Come.

-Shortly after the stroke of midnight, the first spirit pays Scrooge a visit and takes him to scenes of a more innocent time, his childhood.
+Shortly after midnight, the first spirit pays Scrooge a visit and takes him to scenes of a more innocent time, his childhood.

 The scenes are filled with nostalgia and delight, but the reader quickly learns that not all is as it would seem on the surface.
 Underneath the delights of his beloved sister, a father-like employer and a faithful fiancée there lurks sadness and despair, largely a result of the man that Ebenezer was turning into.